codeHaiku22/vocabulary/README.md

 # Vocabulary
 This is a growing list of words I have come across for which the meaning/definition was unknown.

+## Current Book
+New words are often added as they are encoutered when reading books.
+The book currently being read is below.

+"The Left Hand of Darkness" by Ursula K. Le Guin

 ## A
 **abject** - (adj) extremely contemptible or degrading; wretched